 Coke revenue rises along with prices; ups outlook for 2022

-The Coca-Cola Co. posted strong sales in the second quarter due to price increases and rising demand from restaurants and other venues.
+The Coca-Cola Co. posted strong sales in the second quarter due to price increases and rising demand from restaurants, theme parks and other venues.

-The company also raised its revenue expectations Tuesday, saying that it now expects organic revenue growth of between 12% and 13%.
+The company also raised its revenue expectations Tuesday, saying that it now expects organic revenue growth of between 12% and 13% for the full year.
 That’s up from earlier projections of a 7% to 8% increase.

 Revenue grew 12% in the April-June period to $11.3 billion, the Atlanta company said.
 That was well ahead of the $10.56 billion Wall Street forecast, according to analysts polled by FactSet.